-11.6 Deductibles and Self-Insured Retentions.
-Any deductible or self-insured retention must be declared to and approved by the state agency.
-At the request of the agency either: (1) the insurer shall reduce or eliminate such deductibles or self-insured retentions as respects the State, its officers, officials, employees, or volunteers; or (2) at the expense of Contractor, Contractor shall procure a bond guaranteeing payment of losses and related investigations, claims administration, and defense expenses.
-Note: The deductible/self-insured provision does not apply to political subdivisions of the state (i.e. counties, cities, towns, and school districts) under §2-9-211, MCA.
+15.6 Deductibles and Self-Insured Retentions.
+Any deductible or self-insured retention must be declared to and approved by State.
+At the request of State either: (1) the insurer shall reduce or eliminate such deductibles or self-insured retentions as respects State, its officers, officials, employees, or volunteers; or (2) at the expense of Contractor, Contractor shall procure a bond guaranteeing payment of losses and related investigations, claims administration, and defense expenses.